-Staying active is an excellent way to boost your motivation.
-Regular exercise has shown to increase productivity, which in turn can increase your motivation.
+Staying active is a fantastic way to boost your motivation.
+Exercising regularly has shown to increase productivity, which in turn can improve your motivation.
 When you exercise, you increase blood flow to the brain, which increases awareness and motivation to succeed in crushing your goals.

-Regular exercise isn’t just good for your physical health.
-It’s also awesome for your brain.
+Regular exercise is also awesome for your brain.
 Getting regular exercise can help ease stress, which is known to kill motivation before it even begins.
 When you exercise, more serotonin, the “feel-good” chemical, is released, which can improve your state of mind and get you motivated to succeed in whatever it is you want to accomplish.

 5. Keep Distractions to a Minimum